-Author and Editor’s note: We apologize for the delay in getting this article posted.
+Author and Editor’s Note: We apologize for the delay in getting this article posted.
 It was completed months ago and I thought it had been properly published.
-Apparently there was a glitch in the system that caused the article to not display on the public sight.
+Apparently, there was a glitch in the system that caused the article to not display on the public sight.
 Being that I am normally logged in administratively, I could not tell that anything was wrong.
-It wasn’t until a reader asked me when “2b” would be finished, just a week ago, that I discovered the problem.
-We apologize once again, and hope you enjoy.
+It was not until a reader asked me just a week ago when “2b” would be finished that I discovered the problem.
+Once again, we apologize and we hope you enjoy.

 Day 3 – Speed Stalking Herds

-Day 3 began with a critical decision: Do we try to find the herd we’d seen on the flyover, or head back into Madison Valley.
-It was a tough decision, as our Day 1 experience in Madison Valley had produced no viable herds to hunt, and we had seen one on the flyover.
-However, that herd was in unfamiliar territory, and we weren’t sure whether or not it would come close to the public lands we could hunt.
-If we didn’t make the right call here, on one of the last days of the hunt, it could mean going home without even firing a shot.
+Day 3 began with a critical decision: Do we try to find the herd that we had seen on the flyover or do we head back into Madison Valley.
+It was a tough decision.
+Our Day 1 experience in Madison Valley had produced no viable herds to hunt and we had seen only one on the flyover.
+However, that herd was in unfamiliar territory.
+We were not sure whether or not the herd would come close to the public lands where we could hunt.
+If we did not make the right call here (on one of the last days of the hunt) it could mean going home without even firing a shot.

 Hard decision, one that would set the fate of the hunt.
 It was Day 3 and if the wrong decision was made, well, it might mean calling “no-joy” on any elk this year.

 After talking during the night and during the morning, we both agreed we should head back down to the Madison Valley.
 As tempting as the flyover herds were after we had seen several large bulls, my brother had a couple of key concerns: a) he was not certain about the area and b) he was not certain that the herds were on public lands.
 With the rapidly dropping temperatures, he was pretty certain it had a tendency to push the elk down into the valley.

 As we crossed over the pass into Madison Valley, the cold reached -24 degrees.
 Yee haw!